 Frequently Asked Questions

-While general cardiologists are trained to care for the heart, the doctors in our Heart Failure Center carry an additional board certification in Advanced Heart Failure and Transplant Cardiology.
+While general cardiologists are trained to care for the heart, the doctors in our Heart Failure Treatment & Recovery Center carry an additional board certification in Advanced Heart Failure and Transplant Cardiology.
 In fact, our program includes doctors, advanced practitioners, pharmacists, nurses and navigators, all of whom are specially trained in treating heart failure and offering the latest care options to improve your quality of life.

 This team also participates in the latest studies and research, sometimes piloting that research in the state of Georgia, to ensure that we are on the cutting edge of new medical technology to treat heart failure patients, helping us improve your quality of life and maintain your heart health well into the future.